Vixel2006/glu/docs/api.md

 3. Either block on the result with `io.wait(&future, T)`, or drive the ring yourself with `io.submit` / `io.complete` / `io.run_callback` and poll
     `future.done`.
+4. Inside a fiber, `io.wait` parks the calling fiber instead of blocking the thread; the fiber resumes automatically when the future completes.

 The engine supports `accept`, `close`, `connect`, `read`, `recv`, `send`, `write`, `fsync`, `openat`, `statx`, `timeout`, `next_tick`, `send_to`, and